Issue 7 Failure Summer 2002

-Napoleon Bonaparte never saw the Louisiana Territory that France had claimed under the "doctrine of discovery."
-In 1803 US President Thomas Jefferson was prepared to pay the French $10 million for New Orleans and the Florida peninsula, but sensed that financially troubled France might be willing to bargain.
-In the end Jefferson bought all the land from the Mississippi River to the Rocky Mountains and from the Gulf Coast to Canada for $15 million—about three cents an acre—doubling the size of the US.
+Napoleon Bonaparte never saw the Louisiana Territory that France had claimed under the “doctrine of discovery.”
+In 1803 US president Thomas Jefferson was prepared to pay the French $10 million for New Orleans and the Florida peninsula, but sensed that financially troubled France might be willing to bargain.
+In the end Jefferson bought all the land from the Mississippi River to the Rocky Mountains and from the Gulf Coast to Canada for fifteen million dollars—about three cents an acre—doubling the size of the US.
 One year later, while exploring and mapping the vast territory, Lewis and Clark began bestowing symbolic citizenship on Native Americans by wrapping newborn Indians in the American flag.

 Deemed “unfit for civilization,” new maps labeled the Paha Sapa the “Great American Desert,” and the US Government designated it as a “Permanent Indian Country.”
 Americans like the Astor family in New York quickly replaced French and English fur trading companies doing business with indigenous people across the Louisiana Territory, earning up to half a million dollars annually.
 In the summer of 1845, US Army Colonel S. W. Kearny arrived at the Laramie fork of the Platte River and gave the Sioux a flag made up of a series of diagonal lines, nine stars and two hands clasped in friendship on a blue background.
 This was, he told the Indians, the flag of the Sioux Nation.